-The order of authors on a published scholarly article matters in academia, as the first author gets the most credit, prestige, and indication of ability and expertise for the study.
-As a collaborative feminist science and technology lab, Civic Lab works to include equity and justice in everything we do, from building technology to deciding how to credit our lab members for their work.
+The order of authors on a published scholarly article matters in academia: the first author gets the most credit for the study.
+As a collaborative feminist science and technology lab, CLEAR works to include equity and justice in everything we do, from building technology to deciding how to credit our lab members for their work.
 Equity is different than equality; equality is about treating everyone exactly the same, while equity recognizes that everyone does not start from the same position and so treating everyone the same may leave them in the same uneven positions they began in.
 Equity aims to “level the playing field” by addressing unevenness that already exists.

 - Whether the author is an academic or not; the value of order to a non-academic will be different than an academic.
 It is important to consider non-academics full collaborators and value them as such via authorship and author order; they should be part of the consensus process.

 - Affiliation; which affiliations do we want to highlight, and why?
 We may want to promote new, unsung, or underfunded organizations and universities.